LoginALee/what_to_watch/README.md

 - You can write "comingSoon?" and the gem must give you the movies that are about to be released
 - All this Ruby program must be a gem

+## Usage

+Import the gem

+    $ require 'what_to_watch_today'

+Create a object from the WhatToWatch Class with your API KEY, to generate in [IMDb-API](https://imdb-api.com/Identity/Account/Register)

+    $ object = WhatToWatch.new('your_api_key')

+Call the method start to display the recommender

+    $ object.start